 Each Fund, and in most instances, each Underlying Fund, may invest up to 25% of that Fund's or Underlying Fund's net assets in fully collateralized repurchase agreements.
 A repurchase agreement is a short-term investment in which the purchaser (i.e., a Fund or an Underlying Fund) acquires ownership of a security and the seller agrees to repurchase the obligation at a future time at a set price, thereby determining the yield during the purchaser's holding period (usually not more than 7 days from the date of purchase).
 Any repurchase transaction in which a Fund or Underlying Fund engages will require full collateralization of the seller's obligation during the entire term of the repurchase agreement.
 In the event of a bankruptcy or other default of the seller, a Fund or an Underlying Fund could experience both delays in liquidating the underlying security and losses in value.
 However, each Fund, and the Adviser expects that each Underlying Fund, intends to enter into repurchase agreements only with that fund's custodian, other banks with assets of \$1 billion or more and registered securities dealers determined by the Adviser of the investment adviser of an Underlying Fund to be creditworthy.
-The Adviser, and the investment adviser of an Underlying Fund engages in repurchase transactions.
+The Adviser, and the investment adviser of an Underlying Fund, monitors the creditworthiness of the banks and securities dealers with which a Fund or an Underlying Fund engages in repurchase transactions.
 A Fund or an Underlying may not enter into a repurchase agreement with a term of more than seven days if, as a result, more than 15% of the value of that fund's net assets would then be invested in such repurchase agreements and other illiquid investments.